desmodev/desmodev.github.io/_posts/2020-11-23-Using-a-reference-manager.md

 Part of the work of an editor is to check that each of your citations has a corresponding entry in the reference list and that each your references are cited in the text.
 In footnoting styles, a bibliography contains all of the references cited as well as additional sources used in writing the thesis.

-So, it's no small wonder that an editor will want to know you have made use of a reference manager in your work.
+So, an editor will almost certainly want to know whether you've made use of a reference manager in your work.

 Use of a reference manager is especially important for students integrating words from a foreign language into their work.
 For non-Roman languages, referencing can require transliteration and translation from the original script.
 This is most easily done at the outset of writing the thesis rather than at the eleventh hour.